oracle-livelabs/oci/oci-landing-zones/baseline/baseline.md

 ### Objectives

-In this lab, you will:
+In this lab, you can deploy OLEZ stack via 2 method(use one)

-* Create an ORM Stack and configuration from the template.
+* Create OELZ stack via ORM.
-* Create via CLI.
+* Create OELZ stack via CLI.

 ### Prerequisites